dmitigr/cefeika/README.md

 // ...
 ```

-Please note, that external dependencies, such as `Ws2_32.lib` on Microsoft
-Windows, must be linked manually in this case!
+Please note, that external dependencies  must be linked manually in this case!

 Remarks
 -------

-Assuming `lib` is the name of library, the following considerations should be
+Assuming `foo` is the name of library, the following considerations should be
 followed:

-  - headers other than `dmitigr/lib.hpp` should *not* be used
+  - headers other than `dmitigr/foo.hpp` should *not* be used
     since that headers are subject to reorganize;
-  - the namespace `dmitigr::lib::detail` should *not* be used
+  - the namespace `dmitigr::foo::detail` should *not* be used
     since it consists of the implementation details.

 License